Mouchnino/moneyguru/devdoc/build.rst

 Another one on OS X: I wouldn't use macports/fink/whatever.
 Whenever I tried using those, I always ended up with problems.

-moneyGuru can be built with XCode 4 (until support for 10.5 is dropped, xcode 3 and xcode 4 projects have to be maintained in parallel though).
-You build it through `build.py`, like you'd normally do, but make sure that you installed the latest version of macholib because there was a 10.7 related bug that was fixed recently.
+If compiling under under OS X Lion, make sure that you installed the latest version of macholib because there was a 10.7 related bug that was fixed recently.
 Right now, the fix hasn't even been released yet so you have to install directly from the repo ( http://bitbucket.org/ronaldoussoren/macholib ).
 The fix in question is at http://bitbucket.org/ronaldoussoren/macholib/changeset/4ab0de0f5b60

 Whenever you have a problem, always double-check that you're running the correct python version.
 You'll probably have to tweak your $PATH.